-World Cup Missing XI - Our Best Team of Players Not Going To Russia
+World Cup Missing XI - Our Team of The Best Players Not Going To Russia

 Another Juventus defender, Alex Sandro’s omission can be explained by looking at Marcelo. both players play the same kind of way and therefore Tite has decided to only take one of them to Russia.

-MIDFIELDERS – Kingsley Coman (France), Adrien Rabiot (France), Jack Wilshere (England), Mario Gotze (Germany)
+MIDFIELDERS – Leroy Sane (Germany), Adrien Rabiot (France), Jack Wilshere (England), Mario Gotze (Germany)

-Another Bayern Munich player who failed to make the World Cup is Kingsley Coman.
-Yes, he suffered a ankle ligament tear in February, but he has been declared fit to play now and with just under a month to get fully match fit, Coman is so quick he could have caused defenders problems coming off the bench for France.
+Shockingly, despite playing some sublime football for Manchester City, Leroy Sane misses out on the Germany squad.
+One of the players of the season, he must be thinking, what do I have to do to get selected?
+A pacy, young star in the making, at least he will have more World Cups ahead of him.

 Unsurprisingly given their depth, France have several players in our XI, with PSG midfielder Adrien Rabiot being next up.
 Big and strong, Deschamps probably left him out because he likes to play an up tempo pressing game for 90 minutes, which suits N’golo Kante and Blaise Matuidi more.
 The other midfield role will go to Pogba so there simply is no room for Rabiot.